fivetran/airflow-provider-fivetran/README.md

 In the Airflow user interface, configure a Connection for Fivetran.
 Most of the Connection config fields will be left blank.
 Configure the following fields:

-* `Conn Id`: `fivetran`
+* `Conn Id`: `fivetran_default`
 * `Conn Type`: `Fivetran`
-* `Login`: Fivetran API Key
+* `Fivetran API Key`: Your Fivetran API Key
-* `Password`: Fivetran API Secret
+* `Fivetran API Secret`: Your Fivetran API Secret

 Find the Fivetran API Key and Secret in the [Fivetran Account Settings](https://fivetran.com/account/settings), under the **API Config** section.
 See our documentation for more information on [Fivetran API Authentication](https://fivetran.com/docs/rest-api/getting-started#authentication).

-The sensor and operator assume the `Conn Id` is set to `fivetran`, however if you are managing multipe Fivetran accounts, you can set this to anything you like.
+The sensor and operator assume the `Conn Id` is set to `fivetran_default`, however if you are managing multipe Fivetran accounts, you can set this to anything you like.
 See the DAG in examples to see how to specify a custom `Conn Id`.

 ## Modules